LukeWait/my-messagebox/README.md

 The `MyMessageBox` class is designed to be customizable.
 Here are some areas of the code that you can alter to fit your preferences:

 ### Panel Colors
-You can change the colors of the panels.
-Look for the following lines and adjust the colors as desired:
 ```csharp
 // Lines 45-48
 Panel bodyPanel = new Panel();